BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 Would you want to upgrade to the latest available pre-release of the exporter plugins, you can easily launch back the installer and follow the same exact procedure to update the installed plugins to their latest versions.

-Please not that both the software you are trying to install the plugin for should be closed during the installation.
+Please note that both the software you are trying to install the plugin for should be closed during the installation.

 ## Manual Install